roulzhq/Codebook/README.md

 ## Project status
 I just started to work on this project, so please feel free to help if it sounds interesting to you!
-Later in this readmy, you can find a roadmap for the first fiew versions, as well as some other ideas.
+Later in this readme, you can find a roadmap for the first fiew versions, as well as some other ideas.

 ## Motivation
 If you ever used Jupyter notebooks you know that they are just awesome!
 But I also see some major disadvantages in them: